 The database of reviews of competence assessment tools is available.
 These tools has to be used by science teachers to identify the gaps of knowledge as far as Digital competences are concerned that prevent them in effectively use ICT based methods and teaching tools with their students.

 The third (online) partners' meeting took place on Zoom on 9 March 2020.
-Ann Mutvei from Sodertorn University (SE) and Lorenzo Martellini from Pixel (IT) presented to the partners the current results related to the production of the literature review.
+Ann Mutvei from Sodertorn University (SE) and Lorenzo Martellini from Pixel (IT) presented to the partners the current results and plans for future activities were made.

 The guidelines for teachers, school directors and policy makers are available on the project portal in national languages (Italian and Swedish)

-Teh Guidelines for Teachers are available.
-The Guidelines provid methodological and operative insights to make teachers able to effectively design ICT based science teaching learning objects for their lessons.
+The Guidelines for Teachers are available.
+The Guidelines provide methodological and operative insights to make teachers able to effectively design ICT based science teaching learning objects for their lessons.

 The second meeting took place in Limerick (IE) on 19 – 20 September 2019.
 Ann Mutvei from Sodertorn University (SE) and Lorenzo Martellini from Pixel (IT) presented to the partners the current results related to the production of the guidelines for teachers.
 The meeting was also the opportunity for the partners to discuss the next activity which is the development of the toolkit for teachers.